-The acronym IMAGE stands for INCREASING MINORITY ACCESS TO GRADUATE EDUCATION, and the IMAGE Program at The University of Mississippi strives to prepare IMAGE students in science, engineering and mathematics (STEM) so that they will be able to successfully enter graduate school after their undergraduate studies.
+The acronym IMAGE stands for Increasing Minority Access to Graduate Education.
+The IMAGE Program at the University of Mississippi strives to prepare its members in science, technology, engineering and mathematics (STEM) so that they will be able to successfully enter graduate school after their undergraduate studies.
 Everything we do is oriented toward striving for excellence, and students who accept the challenge to pursue excellence become IMAGE Scholars.

-Minority Access to Graduate Education.”
-If you are looking for an undergraduate program in science, engineering, or mathematics, IMAGE has a place for you.
+If you are looking for an undergraduate program in science, technology, engineering, or mathematics, IMAGE has a place for you.